- language testing

 “The main goal of university is to get an education, but it’s not all about the end result – it’s about the journey.
 It’s a very different experience when you go somewhere that you enjoy.
 Look at what clubs are on offer before you apply and be prepared to engage in as many new experiences as possible,” Macheta says.

-Find out more about the Duolingo English Test.
+about the Duolingo English Test.